-Since 1995, Ron and Kathy Holter have made major changes on their 207 acres in the rolling Appalachian foothills of west central Maryland, land that has been farmed by 5 generations of Holters.
+Since 1995, Ron and Kathy Holter have made major changes on their 207 acres in the rolling Appalachian foothills of west-central Maryland, land that has been farmed by six generations of Holters.
 “If the Lord had thrown all of it at me at once, I would have said ‘no way,’” Ron says.
 The way Ron tells it, though, the saga unfolded as naturally as could be.

-Personally, Ron feels healthier, too.
+“Once we started grazing, I was able to spend more time with my family.”
+And personally, Ron feels healthier, too.
 “I walk a lot out in the pastures when moving the cows around and get a chance to really see my land and all that’s beautiful about it.
-When you're on a tractor killing yourself all day long you don't see any of that.
-The people I know who have switched to grazing have the same general feeling, that it makes farming fun again.”
+It makes farming fun again.”

-In 2000, Ron says he just woke up and thought he'd really like to go organic.
+In 2000, they started thinking about going organic.
 They had already stopped using herbicides, pesticides and synthetic fertilizers.
 “It just seemed like the right thing to do.
-Before WWII we didn’t have herbicides and synthetic fertilizers, and farmers were doing a lot better than they are now.”
+Before World War II, we didn’t have herbicides and synthetic fertilizers and farmers were doing a lot better than they are now.”

-Ron’s son Adam was only 4 when the Holters started making changes on their farm.
-Adam is 17 now and studying business in college.
-When he graduates he's coming back to the farm.
-A few months ago, Ron asked his son if he would have wanted to come back to the farm if they were still a confinement dairy.
-Adam said no. “Adam is really good with the cows, very cool and calm, much calmer than I was before we started grazing.
-The way you handle and deal with the animals is much more calm and relaxed in this way of farming because the animals are healthier and more relaxed."
-Watching the 118 Jerseys in Ron's pastures, one gets the sense that they couldn’t agree more.
+Ron’s son, Adam, was only four when the Holters started making changes on their farm.
+Adam is in his mid-20s now and recently married to Kristin.
+He has joined Ron in the farm partnership, making him the sixth generation on the farm.
+A while ago, Ron asked Adam if he would have come back to the farm if they were still a confinement dairy.
+Adam said no. “Adam is really good with the cows.
+The way we handle and deal with the animals is much more calm and relaxed in this way of farming because the animals are healthier and more relaxed.”
+The 110 Jerseys the Holters milk today couldn’t agree more.